 - The source is not an agricultural operation

 There has been an increase in reports of sulfur odor in western Goleta.
-Some Goleta-area agriculture users have lost access to public water supplies and now rely heavily on private well water for irrigation.
+Some Goleta-area agriculture users rely heavily on private well water for irrigation.
 Historically, groundwater in this region contains sulfur compounds including hydrogen sulfide (H2S).
-With the recent drought, some ranchers are drilling deeper than before, so they are more likely to encounter groundwater containing H2S.
+With the recent drought, some ranchers are drilling deeper than before and are more likely to encounter groundwater containing H2S.
 H2S can be released from the water as a gas and create noticeable odors similar to a “rotten egg” smell.
 Use of sprinklers may increase the release of sulfur odors during irrigation.
 This part of the coast is also historically known for H2S odors.

 The District has a handheld Arizona Instrument Jerome (J-605) H2S Analyzer to measure H2S in the ambient air.
 The handheld analyzer’s detection range is 0.003 ppm–10 ppm.
 The District uses this equipment to determine levels of exposure and whether the District Odorous Organic Sulfides Rule thresholds have been exceeded (averaging 0.06 ppm H2S over 3 minutes, or 0.03 ppm H2S over 1 hour, at or beyond the property line).

 To file a complaint with the District, call (805) 961-8810.
 Find more information on the District’s Complaints Process.

 If you or your family members are experiencing health effects from H2S exposure, it is recommended that you call 911, seal up your house, and remain inside as much as possible.
 If the odors continue to cause health effects, you should leave the area and move uphill until conditions improve.
 Sensitive individuals with more serious or persistent health effects should seek medical attention.